jervin04/web_app_runbook/References/cli-kung-fu.md

 Here we ran 'file' on two files.
 The first file is a zip file, which we removed the file extension from.
 The 'file' command accurately tells us that it is a zip file.

 The second time we ran it on the 'ls' command, which is a binary executable file, and 'file' tells us that it is an 'ELF' file (which is the Linux version of an EXE on Windows: an executable file).

+OK, so that file is a configuration file using ASCII text.
+Let us try instead a binary.
+How about the ls command?
+We will use which to find it, and file to examine it.

+which ls

+file /usr/bin/ls